Skip to Content

 What Should I Do Immediately After a Bus Accident?

 In the aftermath of a bus accident, prioritize personal safety and seek medical attention, even for injuries that seem minor.
 Document the scene thoroughly by collecting witness testimonies and photographing physical evidence.
 Reporting the accident to the appropriate authorities and obtaining a copy of the official report serves as foundational evidence.
-It is advisable to contact a bus accident lawyer in New York who can guide the legal steps to take next and navigate insurance claims efficiently.
+It is advisable to contact a bus accident attorney who can guide the legal steps to take next and navigate insurance claims efficiently.

 Can I Sue for Emotional Distress After a Bus Accident?